Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

 Then, a liquidation strategy $u\in{\cal U}$ yields the following trading costs at $(t,x)\in [0,T]\times\R$,

 where, according to the liquidation constraint in the Definition 2.3 of \cite{{kratz2015portfolio}}, it holds that

-The 1st term of the right-hand side of the above display refers to the linear price impact costs generated by trading in the traditional market, while the 2nd term is the quadratic risk cost penalizing slow liquidation.
-Then, the goal of the investor is to minimize her liquidation cost described by the objective function as below:
+The first term of the right-hand side of the objective~\eqref{eq:darkpoolJDP} refers to the linear price impact costs generated by trading in the traditional market, while the second term is the quadratic risk cost penalizing slow liquidation.
+Then, the goal of the investor is to minimize the liquidation cost that

 Using the exploratory formulation in \eqref{eq:RL-problem}, we first consider the entropy-regularized relaxed control problem with \eqref{eq:Xut} and \eqref{eq:jlpi} that

 To continue, we first relax the liquidation constraint by introducing a penalty term when the liquidation is not completely exercised.
 That is, we consider, for $\ell>0$,